Spanish train collision outside Barcelona injures scores

 - Published

-At least 155 people have been injured after two trains collided in the Catalonia region of north-eastern Spain, emergency services have said.
+At least 155 people have been injured after two trains collided on the outskirts of Barcelona, emergency services have said.

-The crash, which occurred around 07:50 (06:50 GMT), took place at a station on the outskirts of Barcelona.
+The crash, which occurred around 07:50 (06:50 GMT), took place at a station in Spain's north-eastern Catalonia region.

 Local media reported that the trains had been travelling in the same direction and collided while one was parked at the station.